larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 and made public, but need not be documented in the RFC series.

-The intent of this memo is to provide the widest possible freedom of action to the moderators, with a few constraints.
+The intent of this memo is to provide the widest possible freedom of action to owners and moderators, with a few constraints.
 Examples of actions that could be taken include:

 - Automated rate limiting mechanisms;